List of Playboy Playmates of 1970: October

 Both sisters went on to acting careers, mostly in B-movies.
 Her sister is quoted in The Playmate Book as saying that Mary has two daughters and now lives in Milan with an "Italian gentleman", with whom she has been for more than 20 years.

+Collinson died from bronchopneumonia in Milan, on 23 November 2021, at the age of 69.

 Madeleine Collinson (July 22, 1952 – August 14, 2014) was a model and actress.
 She was chosen as Playboy Playmate of the Month in October, 1970, together with her twin sister Mary.

 Both sisters went on to acting careers, mostly in B-movies.
 Madeleine married a British Royal Air Force officer and raised three children.
 She later moved back to Malta and was involved in cultural and educational activities there.
-After several months of illness, she died at Mater Dei Hospital in Msida on August 14, 2014 with her sister Mary present.
+After several months of illness, she died at Mater Dei Hospital in Msida on August 14, 2014, with her sister Mary present.

 November

-Avis Miller (born November 4, 1945 in Ohio) is an American model.
+Avis Miller (November 4, 1945 – November 11, 2021) was an American model.
 She was Playboy magazine's Playmate of the Month for the November 1970 issue.
 Her centerfold was photographed by Dwight Hooker.
-She was also a Playboy Bunny at the San Francisco club.
+She was also a Playboy Bunny at the San Francisco club and later served as a flight attendant on the company's luxury commercial airliner.
+She died on November 11, 2021.

 December

-Carol Imhof (born March 13, 1948 in Chicago, Illinois) was an American model.
+Carol Imhof (born March 13, 1948, in Chicago, Illinois) was an American model.
 She was Playboy magazine's Playmate of the Month for its December 1970 issue.
 Her centerfold was photographed by Dwight Hooker.

 Imhof studied elementary education at Southern Illinois University and worked at the Playboy Club in Chicago.
 She also appeared in the July 1969 and February 1970 issues of Playboy.